saraogiraj94/node-customer-order/readme.md

 4) The app does not calculate the total amount of purchase by summing up the purchase amount of individual items of the purchase as it may be possible that purchase amount may differ like may be taxes or discounts are added on total sum.
 So no such validations or checks are present.

+5) Currently we have assumed all users to be unique and have not kept a check like email should be unique or username can be unique, so with this a user can sign up multiple times with same email.

 ---------------------------------------------------------------------------

 ## What left to do